VenkataViswanath/E-Nose-Project/README.md

 which involves Classification Algorithms of Machine Learning.
 E-Nose is considered to be a potential way to balance the trade-off between cost and accuracy.

+Note: This project has been successfully implemented and recognized by the panel members.
+The code for this project is not outsourced by us due to various reasons, but you would find the entire system design and workflow here.

 ![image](https://github.com/VenkataViswanath/E-Nose-Project/assets/42315213/5dbf0435-94bf-4213-b553-b2fc3770d238)